kuflash/react-router-sitemap/readme.md

 	</Route>
 );
 ```
-And need create script which will run from command line or on server.
+And you need to create a script which will run from the command line or on the server.

 _Please note that in this case you need a module 'babel-register' to work with the ES2105 syntax and `.jsx` format._